Schizophrenia: Overview and Latest Treatment Options

 - Genetics: Genetic factors appear to play a role as people who have family members with schizophrenia may be more likely to get the disease themselves.
 But not all people with schizophrenia have a family member with the disease.
 If you have a sibling or parent with schizophrenia, you have a 10% risk of having the disease.
 If you have an identical twin with the this diagnosis, your risk increases to about 50%.

-- Brain chemistry or structures: Hormonal changes, or alterations in brain neurotransmitters like dopamine or glutamate may be involved.
+- Brain chemistry or structures: Hormonal changes or alterations in brain neurotransmitters (chemicals) like dopamine, glutamate, gamma-amino-butyric acid (GABA) or acetylcholine may be involved.
+Many medications used for treatment of schizophrenia target these neurotransmitters.